Clustering and variable selection for categorical multivariate data: Metric entropy with bracketing

 \end{lem}

-To deal with Case~\ref{config:double-multinomial}, we also need the metric entropy of the collection of all Hardy-Weinberg genotype distributions for a given variable. \begin{lem}[Bracketing entropy of Hardy-Weinberg genotype distributions] Suppose that, for some variable $l$, there exist $A_l\geq2$ different states.
-Let $\Omega_l$ be the collection of all genotype distributions following Hardy-Weinberg model (\ref{HW_modele}).
-Then $\Omega_l$ fulfills \ref{cond:M}, and for any $\delta>0$ and $\varepsilon \geq \sqrt{2}\, \delta\, (2+\delta)$,
+In addition, the metric entropy of the collection of all Hardy-Weinberg genotype distributions for a given variable is required to examine Case~\ref{config:double-multinomial}. \begin{lem}[Bracketing entropy of Hardy-Weinberg genotype distributions] Suppose that, for some variable $l$, there exist $A_l\geq2$ different states.
+Let $\Omega_l$ be the collection of all genotype distributions following the Hardy-Weinberg model~(\ref{HW_modele}).
+Then for any $\varepsilon>0$ and $\delta\geq\varepsilon\, (2+\varepsilon)$,

 \end{lem}